All business owners know a penny saved is a penny earned.

 - The beneficiary of the group plan must not be the company.

 - Only the first $50,000 of coverage is tax deductible.
-Anything beyond that is not deductible.
+Anything beyond cannot be claimed as tax deductions.

-Freelancers and self-employed workers cannot write off life insurance premiums as a tax-deductible expense.
+Freelancers and self-employed individuals/workers cannot write off life insurance premiums as a tax-deductible expense.

 What happens if you claim life insurance as a business expense?

-If you claim life insurance premiums as a business expense, the life insurance payout will become taxable.
-In other words, the beneficiary of the policy (your employees or their family members) pay taxes on their employee benefits.
-By writing off life insurance as a deductible expense, your employees will be taxed on their life insurance payout if they pass away.
+If you claim life insurance premiums as a business expense, the payout will become taxable.
+In other words, the beneficiary of the insurance policy (your employees or their family members) pay taxes on their employee benefits.
+By writing off life insurance as a deductible business expense, your employees will be taxed on their payout if they pass away.

 The insured is likely to believe that their policy's beneficiary will receive the face value because that is what usually happens.
 However, in her situation, the death benefit will be taxed.
 Consider that a reduced payout may even preclude the policy from serving the objective for which the insured originally signed up.